Read more: Sheikh Khalifa's life and legacy remembered

 Global creative sectors and institutions are increasingly viewing the UAE as a hub for culture, exemplified by the successful hosting of Expo 2020 Dubai, the World Conference on Creative Economy in Dubai and Culture Summit Abu Dhabi.

-Last year, Unesco listed Abu Dhabi as a City of Music, while in 2025, Dubai will host the International Council of Museums conference, a triennial event bringing together the largest global gathering of museum representatives and professionals.
+In 2021, Unesco listed Abu Dhabi as a City of Music, while in 2025, Dubai will host the International Council of Museums conference, a triennial event bringing together the largest global gathering of museum representatives and professionals.

 Curiosity and tolerance